sham2123/Sentiment-Analysis-Uber-Reviews/README.md

-A Sentiment Analysis model using the BERT framework.
+A Sentiment Analysis model for Uber reviews on Yelp using the BERT framework.